saifullah3396/doc_shap/README.md

-# SHAP for Document Understanding
+# SHAP for Document Interpretability
 This repository contains the evaluation code for the paper [The Reality of High Performing Deep Learning Models: A Case Study on Document Image Classification](https) by Saifullah, Stefan Agne, Andreas Dengel, and Sheraz Ahmed.

 Requires Python 3+.
 For evaluation, please follow the steps below.